timjbruce/reinvent_cvra_bootcamp/README.md

 2. Install the IoT Device Simulator and Generate Trip Data (30 mins.)
 3. Deploy the ConnectedCar Alexa Skill (20 mins.)
 4. Cleanup (10 mins.)
-5. Ideas for Customization and Enhancement
+5. Review Ideas for Customization and Enhancement

 > If you have established an AWS account within the last 12 months, then this lab will be in the free tier.
 Otherwise, costs are anticipated to be less than $5